medic/cht-watchdog/development/README.md

 See the existing exporters for examples.

-To start the cht-monitoring services with your new exporter configuration, simply use `-f` to include your new docker compose file when starting the services.
+To start the cht-watchdog services with your new exporter configuration, simply use `-f` to include your new docker compose file when starting the services.

 ## Adding/modifying Grafana resources

-Consumers of cht-monitoring cannot edit the provisioned Grafana configuration (for dashboards and alerts) directly.
+Consumers of cht-watchdog cannot edit the provisioned Grafana configuration (for dashboards and alerts) directly.
 This means that we can continue to evolve the configuration without worrying about breaking existing deployments.

 ### Dashboards